×

 When we asked people about industries and career opportunities in Rabat, they reponded:

 "Foreigners often work in Rabat in a variety of industries, including hospitality, tourism, education, and technology.
 Many foreigners also work in the service industry, such as restaurants, hotels, and retail stores.
 Additionally, there are opportunities for foreigners to work in the banking and finance sector, as well as in the medical field.
-Other popular job opportunities for foreigners in Rabat include teaching English, working in international organizations, and working in the media," said one expat who made the move to Rabat.
+Other popular job opportunities for foreigners in Rabat include teaching English, working in international organizations, and working in the media," remarked one expat who made the move to Rabat.

 What is life like in Rabat?